 Many times, during sales presentation of ULIPs, salesperson points to the growth in NAV to show how your corpus would have grown with a particular ULIP.
 That past returns do not guarantee future returns is another matter altogether.

-However, even if the past were to repeat itself, you will not earn the same return as shown in the illustration.
+However, even if the past were to repeat itself, you would not earn the same return as shown in the illustration.

 Why?

 Just to give an example, suppose you get 1000 units of Rs 100 each when you invest in the plan.
 At the end of 5 years, the NAV has grown from Rs 100 to Rs 200.
-That’s a return of 14% p.a.
+That is a return of 14% p.a.

 However, if the number of units goes down to say 900 (100 units used to square off various charges), your return is only 12.4% p.a.
 (Rs 1 lac has grown to 900X200= 1.8 lacs).